 Aperture Range: f/4 to f/32, Three Extra-Low Dispersion Elements, Silent Wave Motor AF System

 Nikon 70-200 f4, Nikon 17-35 f2.8.
 Ninety percent of my photography happens on this small lens kit.
 I have and shoot with others, but these make up the core of what I work with.

 I work with nature now, so I’m always working around and chasing light, rather than dragging light in lead-acid batteries up the side of a mountain.

 f-stop Ajna.
 For years f-stop has been making the perfect adventure photography bags; they include the functionality of backcountry backpacks, but with camera cubes (ICUs) that hold the gear you need.

 DeLorme inReach.
 Satellite text, and emergency beacon that has helped me multiple times.

-To see more of Reuben’s work, check out his website and Instagram.
-And, if you want to read about how Reuben and a team of professional skiers traveled to the Arctic Circle to shoot during a solar eclipse, read our interview with him.
+To see more of Reuben’s incredible photography, check out his website and Instagram.
+And, if you want to read about how Reuben and a team of professional skiers traveled to the Arctic Circle to shoot in front of a solar eclipse, read our interview with him.